chrisly42/cajon-plugin/README.md

 ## Changelog

+#### V1.2 (23-Jun-19)
+- Due to popular demand the JoinAssertThatStatements inspection will now add line breaks on joining statements.
+  The amount of statements joined without causing line breaks can be configured but defaults to 1 (always).

 #### V1.1 (09-Jun-19)
 - Improved JoinAssertThatStatements detection of expressions with side-effects and added pre/post-increment/decrement detection.
 - Added Guava Optional ```opt.orNull() == null``` case.
 You know, I'm not making this stuff up, people actually write this kind of code.